ARM-FM: Automated Reward Machines via Foundation Models for Compositional Reinforcement Learning: Related Work

 \section{Related Work}

 \textbf{Reward Machines in Reinforcement Learning.} RMs are a formal language representation of reward functions that expose the temporal and logical structure of tasks, thus enabling decomposition, transfer, and improved sample efficiency in learning \citep{icarte2018using,icarte2022reward}.
 For these reasons, RMs and related formal methods for task specification have been applied to address diverse challenges, from multiagent task decomposition \citep{neary2020reward,smith2023automatic} to robotic manipulation and task planning \citep{camacho2021reward,he2015towards,cai2021modular}.
 Recent work continues to broaden their applicability, by studying extensions that increase their expressivity \citep{varricchione2025pushdown}, and by addressing uncertainty in symbol grounding and labeling functions \citep{li2024reward,li2025ground}.
 While RMs can be difficult to design for non-experts, \citet{toro2019learning} and \citet{xu2020joint} propose methods that simultaneously learn RMs and RL policies, if the RM is unknown a priori.

-More closely related to our work, \citet{alsadat2025using} recently proposed to use language models to generate RMs for RL training.
-However, the above works treats RM states as isolated symbols, requiring carefully-defined mappings between states in different RMs to enable policy re-use.
+Recent work also explores FM-driven automata.
+While some approaches treat RM states as isolated symbols \citet{alsadat2025using}, requiring careful state mapping for policy re-use, others use FMs with classic algorithms for automaton discovery \citet{vazquez2025lm}, which requires expert demonstrations.
+Our work differs by generating RMs directly from language descriptions, without behavioral examples.
+Concurrently, methods like RAD embeddings \citet{yalcinkaya2024compositional} have been proposed to condition the policy on the automaton's topology.
+We take a complementary, language-first approach: our FM generates language-aligned embeddings for the meaning of each state, which our results show effectively grounds the policy.

 By contrast, ARM-FM not only generates RMs from natural language task descriptions, but also introduces a natural mechanism for connecting RM states by embedding their associated subtask descriptions in a shared latent space.
 Conditioning the policy on these language embeddings can thus enable knowledge transfer across similar subtasks, even when they occur in different RMs.